First Impressions of Compose Multiplatform

 In this particular case, if I had more experience with iOS development, I think I could apply that knowledge pretty straightforwardly.
 But I don't, so it will take time, asking around from more knowledgeable people, and some trial and error.
 And once I get there, I will, naturally, create some of those resources I'm looking for now.

-Also, it's worth noting that Compose Multiplatform for iOS is still in Alpha, so it's also natural that there aren't too many resources around.
+Also, it's worth noting that Compose Multiplatform for iOS is still in Beta, so it's also natural that there aren't too many resources around.

 However, not everything is lacking resources.
 Some things are documented well, and I really enjoyed learning about the expect / actual -pattern used to bridge the gap between native implementations and shared code.
 Let's talk about that next.